-Henri Giraud is a family champagne house located in Aÿ in the heart of the Champagne region.
-An exceptional vineyard, the pinot noir and the chardonnay are thus revealed under their best day of its vineyard classified Grand Cru, it is one of the most beautiful of the Champagne.
-In keeping with tradition, Henri Giraud has rebuilt the barrels in Argonne oak to raise its vintages and favors local wood species.
-It is a choice to reveal a terroir in its entirety, which gives its champagnes such a particular woody character.
-Lovers of winey, complex champagnes, this House is made for you.
-Some of the wines are aged in terracotta or stoneware amphorae.
+The House Henri Giraud is a family champagne house located in the heart of the Champagne region, in Aÿ.
+An exceptional wine region, the Pinot Noir and Chardonnay grapes are revealed at their best in its grand crus, one of the most beautiful in the Champagne region.
+Faithful to tradition, the House Henri Giraud has reconstituted oak barrels with Argonne oak to age its vintages, and with a preference for local wood species, it has chosen to highlight a complete terroir that gives its Champagnes a very particular woody character.
+Lovers of wines and complex champagnes, this house is made for you.
+Some wines are aged in terracotta or sandstone amphora.

 The history of the great Champagne House

-At the beginning of the 20th century, Léon Giraud married Madeleine Hémart and restored the family's vineyards which had been ravaged by the phylloxera crisis.
-Their offspring, Henri, founded the company which is now run by his son Claude.
-The vineyard extends over a commune of Aÿ, but also over Dizy and Mutigny.
-Claude also buys the grapes from friends or family members, which are harvested by the pickers.
+At the beginning of the 20th century, Léon Giraud married Madeleine Hémart and restored the family vineyards ravaged by the phylloxera crisis.
+Their descendant Henry founded the company which is now run by his son Claude.
+The vineyard extends on the commune of Aÿ but also on Dizy and Mutigny.
+Claude also buys grapes harvested by grape-pickers from friends and family.
 In 1980, Claude Giraud increased the proportion of wines aged in oak barrels.
-At present, much of the champagne is aged in barrels and the grape wines are kept in stainless steel tanks.
+Today, most of the champagnes are aged in wooden barrels and the wine is kept in stainless steel tanks.

 The imprint on Giraud Champagnes